Showing 1-86 of 86 items found in Events

 The 26th Annual Southern Illinois Hunting and Fishing Days will be held at John A Logan College.
 It is the largest celebration of Hunting and Fishing Day in the country.
 This 200+ vendor show offers something for the whole family.
 Bass Fishing and Crappie seminars, catfish contest, Goose calling contests, Dock Dogs competitions, retriever demonstrations and a kids fishing hole are just a few of the activities throughout the weekend.

 Bald Eagle Watching in the Cache River Wetlands

 The Cache River Wetlands offers great opportunities for eagle watching, as well as spotting other birds.
 The Cache River Wetland Center provides resource and identification materials to help you spot eagles and other birds in the area and along the rivers.
 They will provide maps and directions to the viewing station for the nest just off Illinois Route 37 off Perks road and south of the visitor's center.

-NJCAA Division II Men's National Basketball Tournament
+NJCAA Division II Men's Basketball Tournament

-Danville Area Community College and the City of Danville will again host the National Junior College Athletic Association (NJCAA) Division II Men’s National Basketball Tournament at the DACC campus March 17-21, 2015.
-This year marks the 22nd year that Danville has hosted the tournament and the 30th year of the tournament.
+Danville Area Community College and the City of Danville will again host the National Junior College Athletic Association (NJCAA) Division II Men’s National Basketball Tournament at the DACC campus March 18-22, 2014.
+This year marks the 21st year that Danville has hosted the tournament and the 29th year of the tournament.

-Danville Symphony Orchestra Presents "Heroes and Heroines"
+Danville Symphony Orchestra Presents "Dinner & Dave Bennett"

 Danville Symphony Orchestra Presents "Beethoven Lives Upstairs"